brendt/stitcher.io/src/content/blogs-for-devs/10-monetize.md

 ## Ads

-Ads are probably the worst way to monetize your blog.
+Ads are probably the worst way to monetise your blog.
 While they are easy to set up, they also:

 - are blocked by many clients,
 - often are irrelevant to your audience,
-- pay very little compared to other monetization options.
+- pay very little compared to other monetisation options.

 If you're starting out though, ads are pretty much the only option you've got.
 I only started playing around with ads after a year or so, and only managed to make 5 - 10 USD a month.
 It's a nice way of covering hosting and DNS costs, but that's about it.